Japanese internment at Ellis Island: Factors leading to Japanese internment

 President Franklin Delano Roosevelt declared war on December 8, 1941, one day after the attack on Pearl Harbor.
 Shortly after Mayor Fiorello La Guardia ordered Japanese Nationalists to be rounded up and sent to Ellis Island indefinitely.
-LaGuardia’s order happened before Executive Order 9066 which was issued on February 19, 1942.
+LaGuardia's order happened before Executive Order 9066 which was issued on February 19, 1942.
 This order, given by President Roosevelt, triggered the internment of 110,000 American citizens of Japanese descent across the United States.
 Just 24 hours after the attack on Pearl Harbor, 121 Japanese New Yorkers were arrested.
 By the middle of December, this number had increased to 279 Japanese-American New York residents.

 Niihau incident

 The Niʻihau incident occurred on December 7–13, 1941, just after the bombing of Pearl Harbor.
 Niihau is a Hawaiian island designated by the Imperial Japanese Navy as a place for damaged aircraft to land because they believed it to be uninhabited.
-However, the native Niihauans–and the Robinson family lived on the island which was closed to outsiders.
+However, the native Niihauans, as well as the Robinson family, lived on the island, which was closed to outsiders.
 Pilot Shigenori Nishikaichi crash-landed there and was cared for by the residents.
 While he was on the island he shared details about the bombing of Pearl Harbor with the island residents.
 When they recognized the seriousness of the situation the authorities apprehended Nishikaichi.
 The pilot received assistance from residents of Japanese descent and overcame his captors.
 Nishikaichi obtained weapons and took several hostages.
 After some time he was killed by Niihauans Benehakaka Kanahele and his wife Kealoha Kanahele.
 This incident was used by authorities to show that Japanese-Americans can be a threat to the United States war effort.

 Cryptography

-David Lowerman, an NSA operative, stated the potential that American code-breaking could be intercepted by Japanese-Americans who posed a “frightening specter of massive espionage nets."
+David Lowman, an NSA operative, stated the potential that American code-breaking could be intercepted by Japanese-Americans who posed a “frightening specter of massive espionage nets."
 There was very little evidence that indicated the presence of a Japanese-American espionage system.
 No Japanese-American living in the United States was convicted of any serious espionage or sabotage during WWII.
 This did not stop the government from seeing citizens of Japanese descent as a threat.
-Because of this Lowerman decided that incarceration would ensure the secrecy of U.S. code-breaking efforts.
+Because of this Lowman decided that incarceration would ensure the secrecy of U.S. code-breaking efforts.
 The U.S. code-breaking efforts gave the U.S. a substantial tactical advantage over the Japanese Imperial Navy.
 If their efforts were compromised the Japanese Imperial Navy would change its codes stopping the U.S. from being able to intercept messages.